 A product-led GTM strategy makes your product an essential part of the acquisition process and significantly reduces the time it takes for prospects to access the product.
 When compared with the traditional customer-acquisition process, companies focus less on the customer life cycle part outside of product engagement.
 The customer life cycle shifts more into the elevated axis area, where product behavior becomes essential in guiding customers through the life cycle.

-As explained earlier, product usage data can be leveraged by every team to efficiently move prospects through the customer acquisition process.
+As explained earlier, product usage data can be leveraged by every team to move prospects through the customer acquisition process efficiently.
 Furthermore, it is easier for sales, marketing, product, and customer success to agree on what defines a PQL.
-That’s because this metric calls upon more concrete data, compared with the way that MQLs/SQLs are defined.
+That’s because this metric calls upon more concrete data compared with the way that MQLs/SQLs are defined.

 Dropbox is an example of a company that drives prospects directly into the product and nurtures them until they are ready to buy.
-When prospects approach a certain percentage of the storage available on their freemium product, Dropbox sends a notification to the desktop app and over email.
-It’s worth noting that Dropbox has reached a $1B revenue run rate faster than any other company.
+When prospects approach a percentage of the storage available on their freemium product, Dropbox sends a notification to the desktop app and over email.

-Such an approach also enables organizations to become truly customer-experience-focused and provides a clear path for cross-functional teams to align around the buyer’s journey and full customer life cycle.
-Moreover, it provides the type of product usage insights that are critical for delivering personalized experiences that advance prospects and customers from one stage to the next.
-These same insights can guide product teams to understand and determine the most valued features and ways to further optimize their products.
+This approach also enables organizations to become truly customer-experience-focused and provides a clear path for cross-functional teams to align around the buyer’s journey and full customer life cycle.
+Moreover, it provides product usage insights critical for delivering personalized experiences that advance prospects and customers from one stage to the next.
+These same insights can guide product teams to understand and determine the most valued features and ways to optimize their products further.

 Book excerpt from Mastering Product Experience: How to Deliver Personalized Product Experiences with Product-Led Go-to-Market Strategy by the Aptrinsic team: Nick Bonfiglio, Mickey Alon, and Myk Pono.
 Read the full book at intrinsicpoint.com/mastering-product-experience-in-saas.